-RANGE: 0.0-4.0 ppm Copper
+0.0-4.0 ppm Copper

-METHOD: Cupric ions form a purple complex with bicinchoninic

-acid around pH 6-7, in proportion to the concentration of

-copper in the sample.
+Cupric ions form a purple complex with bicinchoninic acid around pH 6-7, in proportion to the concentration of copper in the sample.

-SAMPLE HANDLING Copper has a tendency to be adsorbed to the surface of soon as possible after collection.
+Copper has a tendency to be adsorbed to the surface of the sample container.
+Samples should be analyzed as soon as possible after collection.
 If storage is necessary, 0.5 mL of 20% hydrochloric acid per 100 mL of sample will prevent "plating out".
 However, a correction must be made to bring the reaction into the optimum pH range.